Malcolm Cowley

 Malcolm Cowley (August 24, 1898 - March 27, 1989) was an American writer, editor, historian, poet, and literary critic.
 His best known works include his first book of poetry, Blue Juniata (1929), and his memoir, Exile's Return (1934; rev. 1951), written as a chronicler and fellow traveller of the Lost Generation and an influential editor and talent scout at Viking Press.

 Early life

-Cowley was born August 24, 1898, in Belsano, Cambria County, Pennsylvania, to William Cowley and Josephine Hutmacher.
-He grew up in the East Liberty neighborhood of Pittsburgh, where his father, William, was a homeopathic doctor.
-Cowley attended Shakespeare Street elementary school and in 1915 graduated from Peabody High School, where his boyhood friend Kenneth Burke was also a student.
-Cowley's first published writing appeared in his high school newspaper.
+Cowley was born August 24, 1898, in Belsano, Pennsylvania, to William Cowley and Josephine Hutmacher.
+Starting at age nine, he grew up in the East Liberty neighborhood of Pittsburgh, where his father, William, was a homeopathic doctor.
+Cowley attended the Shakespeare School and Peabody High School, where his boyhood friend Kenneth Burke was also a student.
+Cowley participated in Peabody's debate club and wrote poetry for its literary magazine, recognized with coverage in local newspapers like The Pittsburgh Post.
+Cowley graduated from Peabody in 1915, second in his class, and aided by a scholarship from the local Harvard Club, Cowley was accepted to Harvard College with enough credits to skip the introductory English classes.

+Being on scholarship and matriculating from a public school put Cowley at a social disadvantage compared to wealthier students, wrote Gerald Howard in a 2025 biography of Cowley: "The more prosperous and socially advantaged Harvard students could...slide through their college life on charm and connections and 'gentleman's C's' or worse.
+But Cowley would need to be a scholarship boy during his years at Harvard to afford the tuition, which meant he had to apply himself academically and keep his grades high enough to renew his scholarship annually."

-He attended Harvard University, but his studies were interrupted when he joined the American Field Service during World War I to drive ambulances and munitions trucks for the French army.
+His studies at Harvard were interrupted when he joined the American Field Service during World War I to drive ambulances for the French army.
 He returned to Harvard in 1919 and became editor of The Harvard Advocate.
 He graduated with a B.A. in 1920.